Niqab: Discrimination against niqabis

 The niqab is outlawed in Azerbaijan, where the overwhelming majority of the population is Muslim.
 Niqabi women, just like women wearing hijab, cannot work as public servants, neither can they continue studies at schools, including the private schools.
-Although there is no single law banning niqab at private companies, it would be nearly impossible for a niqabi woman to find work.

-In February 2010, an Arab country's unnamed ambassador to Dubai had his marriage annulled after discovering that his bride was cross-eyed and had facial hair.
-The woman had worn a niqab on the occasions that the couple had met prior to the wedding.
-The ambassador informed the Sharia court that he had been deliberately deceived by the bride's mother, who had shown him photographs of the bride's sister.
-He only discovered this when he lifted the niqab to kiss his bride.
-The court annulled the marriage, but refused a claim for compensation.

 Sultaana Freeman gained national attention in 2003 when she sued the US state of Florida for the right to wear a niqab for her driver's license photo.
 However, a Florida circuit court ruled there was no violation in the state requiring her to show her face to a camera in a private room with only a female employee to take the picture, in exchange for the privilege of driving.
 The ruling was affirmed by the appellate court.

-Some Muslim Palestinian women, particularly students, have worn white niqabs during Arab protest activities relating to the Arab–Israeli conflict.

-In 2006, female candidates from the Hamas party campaigned during the Palestinian Authority parliamentary elections, wearing niqabs.